famulare/famulare.github.io/_posts/2024-03-07-Conjecture-the-maximum-NAb-titer.md

 For attribution, please cite this work as:

 `Famulare (2024, Mar 7).
-Conjecture: the maximimum possible neutralizing antibody titer.
+Conjecture---the maximimum possible neutralizing antibody titer.
 Retrieved from https://famulare.github.io/2024/03/07/Conjecture-the-maximum-possible-neutralizing-antibody-titer.html.`

 ____
 [^1]: with 50% female authors in 1957!